 Quick Answer (TL;DR)

-Pricing AI products is fundamentally harder than pricing traditional SaaS because the cost of serving each customer varies dramatically based on usage patterns, query complexity, and model selection.
+Pricing AI products is fundamentally harder than pricing traditional SaaS because the cost of serving each customer varies significantly based on usage patterns, query complexity, and model selection.
 A heavy user of your AI features might cost you 50x more to serve than a light user, but traditional per-seat pricing charges them the same amount.
 This guide presents a 6-step framework for pricing AI products: understanding your AI cost structure, choosing the right pricing model (token-based, outcome-based, usage-based, or hybrid), setting price points that protect margins while maximizing adoption, managing the cost variability problem, communicating AI pricing to customers, and iterating on pricing as your AI capabilities evolve.
 Product managers who follow this framework avoid the two most common AI pricing mistakes: underpricing (giving away expensive inference for free and losing money on every heavy user) and overpricing (creating so much friction that users never adopt the AI features).

 Why AI Pricing Is Different